 Let’s be honest, breastfeeding can be downright exhausting.

 Getting up to feed a baby in the middle of the night is just part of the fun of being a mommy.
 It comes with the territory and nothing adds to exhaustion like getting up multiple times a night and dragging yourself half-asleep clear across the house to your baby’s room.
+Especially if you are a working mom having to get up early.

 If you are like me, then by the time you fall asleep, your baby is awake and ready to eat again (insert exhausted sign, here).